ys96722/EDAflight/README.md

 ![Cancellation Rate for Each Carrier](plots/Cancellation Rate for Each Carrier.png)

-In terms of cancellation rate, NW had a really bad record in 1998, but it got better in 2006.
-In 2006, MQ was the carrier had highest cancellation rate.
+In 1998, NW (NorthWest Airlines) definitely stands out from the rest in terms of its magnitude of cancellation rate.
+In 2006, the top three carriers with highest cancellation rates are MQ (
+American Eagle Airlines), YV (Mesa Airlines), and EV (Atlantic Southeast Airlines).

+**Case Study**: What happened to NorthWest Airlines in 1998

 ![Delay Rate for Each Carrier](plots/Delay Rate for Each Carrier.png)